MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 In order to bind XAML to a view model, the view model runtime class needs to be defined in MIDL.
 See [XAML controls; bind to a C++/WinRT property](/windows/uwp/cpp-and-winrt-apis/binding-property) for more details.

-You can declare that a class contains only static members, and supports no instances, by prefixing the runtime class definition with the `static` keyword.
+You can declare that a class supports no instances (and consequently must contain only static members) by prefixing the runtime class definition with the `static` keyword.
 Adding a non-static member to the class then causes a compilation error.

 ```idl
 static runtimeclass Area